kalenjordan/cleanchimp/README.md

 2. To configure it, drop your API key into System > Config > Newsletter > Mailchimp Settings

+3. The javascript setup is very non-trivial right now.

+My apologies - this is mostly because I'm in the process of understanding how best to use require.js.
+There are a couple of javascript dependencies that cleanchimp.js has has - require.js, domReady.js, as well as a few utility require.js modules that I've built - util, prototype cookies, and query-string.
+I really wanted to avoid baking all of these into the module itself, but I haven't quite worked out how to make the installation process as easy as it should be.
+Perhaps a separate module that packages up these guys.

+If anyone out there is interested in using this and has some ideas on how to deal with the require.js module dependency management, let me know - I'd love to figure it out.

 ## To Do
 1. Javascript / cookie stuff to handle campaign ID (mc_cid) and email ID (mc_eid).